codelibra/Interactive-TODO/README.md

 priority --  On a scale of 5, what is the priority of the given todo  Ex: 2 group -- this is to divide the todo's into groups, which should be created before hand Ex: personnal subtodo -- dividing the todo into a array of subtodo Ex: remind about wedding, remind about bills

+UI:
+Add a UI to the application using angular js
+Left side should have a navigation bar with the todo grouped by groups each group should have it's corresponding todo clicking on a particular todo will show it's details in the center we can update a todo from the centre panel